 Traditional marketing advice will have you lock yourself in a cave for weeks listing all of the features of your business, translating them into benefits, then somehow finding that one compelling point that will differentiate you from everyone else you could possibly compete with.

-Try each of these five-minute exercises and see if it doesn’t shake loose a USP that will work for your site.
+Try each of these five-minute exercises and see if they don’t shake loose a USP that will work for your site.

-Remember that information consumers don’t go to just one blog, subscribe to just one site, or buy just one product.
+Remember that content consumers don’t go to just one blog, subscribe to just one site, or buy just one product.

 The Crossroads USP